‘Bulletproof’ backpacks being sold in Central Texas stores

 It looks and feels like a normal backpack, but comes with a soft armor panel sewn into the back that has been tested to stop a 9mm or .44 magnum round of ammo.

-Adam Handelsman owns a tactical gear company and works for readytogosurvival.com, an online store based in Austin, that recently stopped selling the built-in soft armor backpacks and switched to bulletproof plates instead.
+Adam Handelsman owns SpecOps Communications and works for readytogosurvival.com, an online store based in Austin, that recently stopped selling the built-in soft armor backpacks and switched to bulletproof plates instead.

 The PakProtect plate, made out of a patented polyurethane composite, weighs 17 ounces.
 Handelsman said his own daughter carries it in her backpack at Vandegrift High School in northwest Austin.